New Feature Recombee Item Segmentations. Explore Feature

 When your trial expires, your account will be automatically downgraded to a Free Plan.
 You don’t need to do anything.
 You can always upgrade when needed.

-In a Free Plan, you will get up to 20,000 Active Users and up to 100,000 recommendation requests per month.
-Please note that the Free Plan option does not contain any support, guarantees nor SLAs.
+In a Free Plan, you can have up to 20,000 items in your catalog and your usage should fall under 20,000 active users and 100,000 recommendation requests per month.
+Please note that the Free Plan option does not contain any support, guarantees, or SLAs.

-If you plan to put a Recombee solution to production, we strongly advise you to upgrade to our Standard Plan.
+If you plan to put a Recombee solution into production, we strongly advise you to upgrade to our Standard Plan.

 For more info visit this link.